Published by: Ingrid King. Last Updated on: January 25, 2023 by Crystal Uys

 In recent weeks, there have been numerous reports of cats who could detect serious illness in their humans, and who even saved their humans’ lives.
-We previously reported on a woman in Wisconsin whose newly adopted cat alerted a family member that she was having a seizure.
 There’s a cat in England who “diagnosed” her human’s breast cancer before doctors found it, and a cat in Virginia who saved her human from dying from a brain aneurism.

-Cats and their humans often mirror each others’ physical and emotional states.
+Cats and their humans often mirror each other’s physical and emotional states.
 Cats are sensitive creatures as well as natural healers, and in my Reiki practice, I’ve sometimes seen them take on their human’s problems.
-Because of the bond shared between cat and human in a close relationship, energetic imbalances may be shared as well.
+Because of the bond shared between cats and humans in a close relationship, energetic imbalances may be shared as well.
 So why wouldn’t they also be able to detect illness before it manifests?

 I find this topic particularly fascinating since I’ve always believed in the healing power of cats.
 The Chicago Tribune recently reported that a 10-year study at the University of Minnesota Stroke Center found that cat owners were 40 percent less likely to have heart attacks than non-cat owners.
 According to research discussed in this news report, people with pets save the Australian health service about $880 million per year and save Germany about $6.6 billion per year.